Animal Adventure Park Giraffe Cam: Updates On April, ‘Calf Countdown’ Continues

-Fans of April the giraffe who spend their days keeping a close eye on the Animal Adventure Park giraffe cam were relieved this morning when they woke to find that they hadn’t missed the birth of April’s giraffe calf.
+Fans of April the giraffe who spend their days keeping a close eye on the Animal Adventure Park giraffe cam were relieved this morning when they woke to find that they hadn’t missed the birth of April’s calf.
 Although thankful that April didn’t go into labor while they were fast asleep, many found themselves wondering what, if anything, did happen last night?
 How close is April to giving birth?
 The answer is, “very close.”
 The Animal Adventure Park morning Facebook update on April the giraffe confirms that the wait is almost over.

 “Like many of you, we spent the evening watching our April.
 She continues to progress.
 Mammary development stays remains as filled udders, and will likely not get much Larger.
 Discharge continues to be present.
 Appetite is so – so this morning.